Questions Optimizing Calculator

 Why did we develop this tool?

-The Questions Optimizing Calculator is designed as a simplified and practical tool to guide you through this decision tree.
-The outcome is an optimal priority list of the key questions based on the estimated probability of successfully answering each question and the efforts needed to do so.
+The Questions Optimizing Calculator serves as a simplified, practical tool to navigate this decision-making framework.
+It provides an optimal priority list of key questions, based on the estimated probability of successfully addressing each question and the effort required to do so.

 Why is this tool special?